RobInLabUJI/ROSLab/README.md

 from a configuration YAML file (`roslab.yaml`) with the following information:

 - name: the name of the docker image
-- repo: the URL address of the repository
 - distro: the ROS distribution
 - packages: a list of debian packages to be installed in the docker image